fhcflx/ciencia-medica/_posts/2025-06-16-cancer-young-adults-2025.md

 ---

-In recent years, a series of studies has drawn the attention of the scientific community and the public to the rising incidence of early-onset cancer{% include cancer-en.html %}—defined as cancer diagnosed before the age of 50.
-The 2022 article by Ugai in Nature Reviews Clinical Oncology ([DOI: 10.1038/s41571-022-00672-8](https://doi.org/10.1038/s41571-022-00672-8)) highlighted this phenomenon globally, showing that cancer, traditionally seen as a disease of people over 50, is becoming increasingly common in younger age groups.
+In recent years, the scientific community and the public have paid increasing attention to the global rise in early-onset cancer{% include cancer-en.html %}—defined as cancer diagnosed before the age of 50.
+The article by Ugai _et al._ (2022), published in Nature Reviews Clinical Oncology ([DOI: 10.1038/s41571-022-00672-8][ugai]), showed that although cancer was traditionally associated with people over 50, its incidence is becoming increasingly common in young adults.
 <!--more-->

 ## What is early-onset cancer?